Democracy

 Jungle primary elections (specifically, a top-four primary) is Solution 1 in the Gehl-Porter election-reform trifecta, as listed in radio podcast Freakonomics episode 356 at 42m35s 🔊︎ audio

-7.9 [Harder] Instant-runoff / preferential / ranked-choice voting RCV
+7.9 [Harder] Instant-runoff / preferential voting / ranked-choice voting RCV

 If: